gini/gini-capture-sdk-android/componentapiexample/README.md

 The Help Screen is shown by clicking the help menu item (question mark).

-### GVL 3.0.0 and newer

-In addition to the above, if there is a `GiniCapture` instance and multi-page is enabled, it starts the Multi-Page Review Screen when the
-`CameraFragmentListener#onProceedToMultiPageReviewScreen()` is called.
+If there is a `GiniCapture` instance and multi-page is enabled, it starts the Multi-Page Review Screen when the `CameraFragmentListener#onProceedToMultiPageReviewScreen()` is called.

 Help Screen